datavana/graphim/README.md

-# Graphs from Images
+# ImageNetMaker

-The repository contains tools and workflows for image network and context analysis.
+This repository contains tools and workflows for image network and context analysis.

+Source code of the ImageNetMaker tool is located in the docs folder.
-The idea of this repository is to develop JavaScript tools running in the browser that can be deployed using GitHub Pages.
+It is made entirely from HTML, CSS and JavaScript, runs in the browser and is deployed using GitHub Pages.

 In case server processing is needed, mature Python scripts, later, can be integrated into the [Datavana Databoard service](https://databoard.uni-muenster.de/).
 The Databoard service provides an API that can be accessed by the web apps or other applications such as Epigraf or Facepager.

 Folder Structure:

 - **docs**: Lightweigt web apps running in the browser, to be deployed using GitHub Pages.
 - **data**: Data is stored outside the repository.
-Because the folder content is ignored by git, You can safely copy data from outside the repository into the data subfolder.
+  You can safely copy data from outside the repository into the data folder, because the folder content is ignored by git.
 - **models**: Your fine tuned models.
+Ignored by git.
 - **scripts**: Scripts for working with images.
 Develop your workflows here.
 - **notebooks**: Interactive Jupyter Notebooks for trying out examples.
   You can start a local Jupyter Environment using docker, see below.